elastic/kibana/rfcs/text/0018_timeslider.md

 ![Timeslider version 1](../images/timeslider/v1.png)

-This is the focus of this RFC
+This is the focus of this RFC.

 ### 2.2.2 Data distribution preview with histogram and playback